-All of the above operations are embedded in an open-source Jupyter Notebook (jupyter.org), a software that allows integrating text, Python code, and visualizations within the same document for maximum editability and transparency.
-All plots are produced with Matplotlib (Hunter, 2007) and Seaborn (Waskom et al., 2020) Python libraries and are colored using the color blind-friendly and perceptually uniform ScientificColourMaps6 (Crameri et al., 2020).
-In the following paragraph, for illustrative purpose only, we show how the program helps analyzing an already published detrital AHe age dataset (Stock et al., 2006).
+All of the above operations are embedded in an opensource Jupyter Notebook (https://jupyter.org/, last access: 22 March 2022), a software that allows for integrating text, Python code, and visualizations within the same document to make it as editable and transparent as possible.
+All plots are produced with Matplotlib (Hunter, 2007) and Seaborn (Waskom et al., 2020) Python libraries and are colored using the colorblind-friendly and perceptually uniform Scientific-ColourMaps6 (Crameri et al., 2020).
+In the following paragraph we show, for illustrative purposes only, how the program helps in analyzing an already published detrital apatite age dataset (Stock et al., 2006).